MartyIce/martyice.github.io/_drafts/2020-12-24-svelte-tutorial part 3.md

 ```

 <h4>Group Inputs</h4>
-[Group Inputs][svelte group inputs] include Radio Buttons and Checkboxes (when the checkboxes are bound to an array).
-These offer straightforward methods of collecting a single value from a list (Radio), or one-to-many selections from a list (Checkbox).
-The tutorial also demonstrates using the [each][svelte each] block to programatically build a list of Group Inputs from an array.
+[Group Inputs][svelte group inputs] include Radio Buttons and Checkboxes.
+These offer straightforward methods of collecting a single value (Radio), or one-to-many selections (Checkbox).

+The tutorial demonstrates using the [each][svelte each] block to programatically build a list of Group Inputs from an array.
 Here's a quick example:

 <p class="codeblock-label">Group Input Binding</p>
 ```javascript